c3g/Template_Convertor/InstallGuide.md

 `sudo su - django`

-restart the 'convertor' screen
+Restart the 'convertor' screen

 `screen -r convertor`

-shut down streamlit, if it's still running
+Shut down streamlit, if it's still running

 `ctrl-c`

-make sure you are in the Template_Convertor directory
+Make sure you are in the Template_Convertor directory

 `cd /data/Template_Convertor`

-run git status to make sure git is working and then pull
+Run git status to make sure git is working and then pull

 `git status`

 `git pull`

-relaunch the app
+Relaunch the app

 `streamlit run app_streamlit.py`

-exit the screen
+Exit the screen

 `ctrl-a d`